 Understanding light spectrum and its role in growth stages

 LED lights have only really started to take over as the most popular choice in recent years.
-The last 8 or so years has seen huge leaps made in the technology and light output, and most grow lights these days use full spectrum, high-quality diodes.
+The last 8 or so years have seen huge leaps made in the technology and light output, and most grow lights these days use full spectrum, high-quality diodes.

 Energy costs and efficiency